-Operational controls are, quite literally, all over the place.
+Operational controls are often both fragmented and incomplete.
 And that’s bad news for the integrity of payment processes – whether they relate to everyday card transactions or substantial interbank settlements and faster payment schemes.

 In the increasingly complex and regulated world of payments, integrity itself has a higher value than ever.
 Mistakes, missteps and fraud can cost dearly and result in penalties, complaints or missed funding opportunities.

 So, with efficiency, service levels, liquidity and compliance at stake, it’s never been more critical to ensure that retail and enterprise payments alike move exactly as they should, from stage to stage and system to system.

 But the sheer complexity of the modern payment life cycle also makes exceptions more likely to happen – and payment integrity less likely to pay off.

 In the digital world, as different data streams flow in multiple directions from disparate solutions, there are growing number of connections, systems and third-party relationships to manage.